7 Essential Cloud Computing Skills For Cloud Engineers

 1. DevOps and Cloud Automation

 DevOps is a set of practices that combines software development (Dev) and IT operations (Ops) to shorten the systems development lifecycle while delivering updates more reliably.
-In the cloud, DevOps goes hand-in-hand with automation.
+In the cloud, DevOps goes hand in hand with automation.

 Key DevOps skills include: